-- Batters who are dismissed within the first 6 balls they face in their innings will not be fully out instead they shall remain "IN" and the bowling side shall receive a bonus 3 runs to be added to their batting score.
-(New) Players dismissed with the "Grace Period" may not return as a retired batter if they reach the retirement limit. - WHEN DISMISSED WITHIN THE FIRST 6 BALLS THE BATTER SHOULD CHANGE ENDS WITH THE NON-STRIKER - Taking into account the above rule Players bat until they are 'Out' or until the end of the over in which they have faced 30 balls (INCLUDING wides and no balls) when they must retire.
-Retired batsman can return to bat, in the order that they retired and once all other batters have been 'Out' or retired. - LAST BATTER STANDING A single remaining batter should continue batting, changing ends as necessary to receive strike.
+- 6 ball Grace Period for all batters THREE Bonus runs for the bowling side for dismissals inside the first 6 balls for each batter. - NEW IN 2019/20 Batters dismissed during their "Grace Period" may not return as a retired batter if they reach their retirement limit. - Players bat until they are 'Out' or until the end of the over in which they have faced 30 balls (INCLUDING wides and no balls) when they must retire.
+Retired batters can return to bat, in the order that they retired and once all other batters have been 'Out' or retired. - LAST BATTER STANDING A single remaining batter should continue batting, changing ends as necessary to receive strike.
 Only the not out batter can face the bowling.
 The last batter out remains at the crease to play like a non-striker.
 Either batter may be run out to end the innings. - COMPLETION OF GAMES - With the introduction of the Grace period and the bonus runs feature of this, even if a team achieves its initial target this could vary if there are still players that could bat that could be dismissed and change the batting teams target.
 Due to this until there are no players left who can influence the batting target score a game should continue. - If a team is all out or reached its target (taking in to account the above re Grace Period and target score implications) and the overs are not completed, at the discretion of the opposition, and with the strong encouragement of the CJCA, the remaining overs can be bowled.
 In such cases, the batters to be used again will be in the order of those facing the least balls in their first innings and where this is the same, the order of their original batting position applies.
 It is not necessary for scoring to continue from this point.
 THIS IS ENSURE AS MANY BATTERS AND BOWLERS HAVE AN OPPORTUNITY TO PARTICIPATE. - Batters should also note the Wide/No Ball provisions below to increase their team score. - The batting order shall be rotated from game to game in a manner that provides all batters with the same opportunity to bat during the season. - While reticent players should not be forced to open, this does not mean reduced opportunities for them to bat and the same batters should not regularly open. - Players can be 'Out': bowled, caught, run out, stumped, hit wicket, or LBW.